bhusha-n/iraaccess-client/README.md

 ##  Go Implementation

-Here is a complete, clean example showing how to initialize the client, manage its connection lifecycle, and interact with the available access control API endpoints.
+Here is a complete, example showing how to initialize the client, manage its connection lifecycle, and interact with the available access control API endpoints.

 ```go
 package main